logo

 data-captcha-debug on the <form>, bare presence or value "true" / "false" Optional.
 Per-form override of window.CAPTCHA_DEBUG.
 Bare attribute (data-captcha-debug) and "true" both enable; "false" explicitly disables (overrides a global true).
 Form attribute wins over the global setting.

 data-captcha-mode on the <form>, value "submit" or "event" Optional.
 Per-form override of window.CAPTCHA_MODE.
-Use "event" on Livewire / Inertia / htmx / fetch forms where a native POST navigation is wrong — the widget will dispatch a captchaapi:attested CustomEvent for you to handle instead.
+Use "event" on Livewire / Inertia / htmx / fetch forms where a native POST navigation is wrong - the widget will dispatch a captchaapi:solved CustomEvent for you to handle instead.
 Form attribute wins over the global setting.

 <form action="/signup" method="POST" data-captcha>